reduxjs/reselect/README.md

 };

 /*
- * Connet visibleTodosSelector to the App component.
+ * Connect visibleTodosSelector to the App component.
  * The keys of the selector result are available on the props object for App.
  * In our example there is the 'visibleTodos' key which is bound to this.props.visibleTodos */